 Choice of DiRAC resource for your applications

-The DiRAC resources are described in detail on the pages: https://dirac.ac.uk/our-services/.
+The DiRAC resources are described in detail on the DiRAC website.
 Please consult these pages to help you identify the system(s) you think most suitable for your applications.

 Total amount of computational resource hours required

-(For a definition of resource hours please see discussion at the start of this document.)

 Please give an estimate of the total amount of computational resource hours required.
 The final resource request must be specified in the science case.
 Please do not delete rows/columns/cells – just leave any empty that are not required.
 Please only include numbers (the units are already given in the 4th column).
+For a definition of resource hours please see discussion at the start of this document.